lujainAziz/adud-IT320/README.md

 # Adud (عضد) — Non-Emergency Medical Transportation System

 ## 📝 Project Overview
-**Adud** is a specialized web-based coordination system designed to bridge the gap in non-emergency medical transportation (NEMT).
-The system streamlines the process for patients and guardians to book reliable transport for scheduled medical appointments, while providing service providers with a structured dashboard to manage logistics efficiently.
+**Adud** is a web-based coordination system designed to streamline non-emergency medical transportation (NEMT) for scheduled medical appointments.
+It allows patients and guardians to submit transport requests, track trip status in real time, and manage reusable medical profiles — while enabling verified service providers to accept, manage, and update trips through a structured workflow.

 ---